nuxt/governance/README.md

 - Promise or expose information with the Partners without checking with the team
 - Publishing marketing content without checking with the team or on behalf of the team
 - Offering similar functionalities of Nuxt base that lead to vendor-lockin and exclusivity (instead of improving core and general ecosystem)
-- Claim any kind of ownership over the Nuxt project (including code, access, credits, license, docs and design) for the past, current and the future
+- Claim any kind of ownership over the Nuxt project (including code, access, credits, license, docs, and design) for the past, current, and the future
 - Use social media to provide misleading information
-- Doing unfair compatition with 3rd party solutions made on top of Nuxt by any means
+- Doing unfair competition with 3rd party solutions made on top of Nuxt by any means

-In case of any conflict or violation that cannot be settled, Nuxt project reserves all rights to end the partnership and take back access, website and Social media control.
+In case of any conflict, change of vision, or violation that cannot be settled, the Nuxt project reserves all rights to end the partnership and take back OSS donations, access, website, and Social media control.

 # Branding

 Nuxt Project is mainly branded as "Nuxt" with alternative variations of "Nuxt.js" and "NuxtJS".

-"NuxtJS" is a [registred brand](https://relationshipscience.com/organization/nuxtjs-288590683) by Nuxt Labs.
-While it is prefered to avoid "NuxtJS" in all medias and avoid confusion, Any reference to "NuxtJS" (accidental or similarity) does not means any connection, relationship or ownership.
+"NuxtJS" is a [registered brand](https://relationshipscience.com/organization/nuxtjs-288590683) by Nuxt Labs.
+While it is preferred to avoid "NuxtJS" in all media and avoid confusion, Any reference to "NuxtJS" (accidental or similarity) does not mean any connection, relationship, or ownership.

 # Processes